 Stephen Glass: [Narrating] There's so many show offs in journalism, so many braggarts and jerks.
 They're always selling, always working the room, always trying to make themselves look hotter than they actually are.
-The good news is reporters like that make it easy to distinguish yourself, if your even a little humble and a little self-effacing, you stand out so you bring a co-worker lunch and his there buried under a dead line and you remember birthdays.
-I mean even Woodward Bernstein went out for a burger every now and then and he won a Pulitzer.
-Some reporters think its political content that makes an article memorable.
-I think it's the people that you write about, you find their quarks their flaws, what makes them funny and what makes them human.
-Journalism is the art of capturing behavior and you have to know who your writing for, you have to know what your good at.
-I record what people do and I find what moves them what scares them and I write that down.
-That way they're the ones telling the story and you know what?
-Those kinds of pieces can win Pulitzer's too.
+The good news is reporters like that make it easy to distinguish yourself.
+If you're even a little bit humble, a little self-effacing or solicitous, you stand out.
+So you bring a co-worker lunch if he's buried under a deadline.
+You remember birthdays.
+It's true, journalism is hard work.
+Everybody's under pressure, everybody's grinding to get the issue out, nobody's getting any sleep, but you are allowed to smile every once in a while.
+I mean, even Woodward and Bernstein went out for a burger now and then.
+And they won a Pulitzer.
+Some reporters think it's political content that makes a story memorable.
+I think it's the people you find.
+Their quirks, their flaws.
+What makes them funny, what makes them human.
+Journalism is just the art of capturing behavior.
+You have to know who you're writing for, and you have to know what you're good at.
+I record what people do.
+I find out what moves them, what scares them.
+And I write that down.
+That way, they're the ones telling the story.
+And you know what?
+Those kind of pieces can win Pulitzers too.

-Stephen Glass: [to the students] There are sixteen thousand eight hundred magazines in this country but only one calls itself the inflight magazine for Air Force One, that's the thrill of working at The New Republic, you're under paid the hours are brutal but what you write gets read by people who matter, presidents, law makers your work can actually influence public policy that's an amazing privilege and a huge responsibility let me take you through the life of your typical piece so you can see where some are the hurdles are we'll use one I wrote last year about a bunch of young Republicans at a conservatives convention, now journalism is about pursuing the truth and I would never encourage you to do anything sneaky or dishonest in pursuit of a story such as assuming a phony identity
+Stephen Glass: [to the students] There are 16,800 magazines in this country.
+But only one calls itself the in-flight magazine of Air Force One.
+And that's the thrill of working at The New Republic.
+You're underpaid, the hours are brutal, but what you write gets read by people who matter.
+Presidents, lawmakers.
+Your work can actually influence public policy.
+That's... that's an amazing privilege.
+And a huge responsibility.
+I'm sorry, they don't want to hear the whole journalistic responsibility speech.
+Do you?
+You just want to know how to get your name in print, right?
+Sounds familiar.
+OK.
+Let me take you through the life of your typical piece, so you can see where some of the hurdles are.
+We'll use one I wrote last year about a bunch of young Republicans at a conservatives convention.
+Now, journalism is about pursuing the truth and I would never encourage you to do anything sneaky or dishonest in pursuit of a story.
+Such as assuming a phony identity.

-Stephen Glass: On a story like that your notes are crucial you have to record everything you see and everything you hear, every quote, every detail all the way to the mini bottles in the fridge.
+Stephen Glass: On a story like that, your notes are crucial.
+You have to record everything you see and hear.
+Every quote, every detail.
+All the way down to the mini-bottles in the fridge.

-Mrs. Duke: [Listing Stephen's journalism experience and background to her students] Contributing writer for Harper's magazine, contributing writer for George Magazine, contributing writer for Rolling Stone and associate editor for The New Republic Magazine in Washington D.C.
-Sorry if I'm beaming but I was his journalistic muse.
+Mrs. Duke: [Listing Stephen's journalism experience and background to her students] Contributing writer for Harper's magazine.
+Contributing writer for George Magazine.
+Contributing writer for Rolling Stone.
+And, of course, associate editor of The New Republic magazine in Washington D.C.
+Sorry if I'm beaming but, you know, I was his journalistic muse.

-Mrs. Duke: And now he's at The New Republic Magazine, see what happens when greatness is demanded from you?
+Mrs. Duke: And see what happens when greatness is demanded of you?
+Now he's at The New Republic.

 Chuck Lane: [Over the phone] Can we have a talk here?
 Just editor to editor?

-Chuck Lane: Completely off the record and almost human being to human being
+Chuck Lane: Completely off the record and really almost human being to human being?

-Chuck Lane: You guys have discovered something a troubled kid has done but I still don't know how you plan to play it
+Chuck Lane: You guys have discovered something that a troubled kid has done.
+But I still don't know how you plan to play it.

-Kambiz Foroohar: We're not in the business of "gotcha" journalism I have no interest in embarrassing you or The New Republic
+Kambiz Foroohar: Chuck, we're not in the business of "gotcha" journalism here.
+I have no interest in embarrassing you or The New Republic.

-Chuck Lane: I'm not worried about me or the magazine that's fair game but there's a kid here just plainly screwed up big time, his reporting was sloppy we know that but we're trying to handle it internally at this point just as you would
+Chuck Lane: I'm not worried about me or the magazine.
+That's fair game.
+But there's a kid here who basically just plainly screwed up.
+Big time.
+His reporting was sloppy.
+We know that.
+But we're trying to handle it internally at this point.
+Just as you would.

-Kambiz Foroohar: We're going to run something along the lines of a trick was pulled and some very clever hackers managed to create an illusion
+Kambiz Foroohar: Listen... we're going to run something along the lines of a trick was pulled, and some very clever hackers managed to create an illusion.

-Chuck Lane: I can't tell you what to print or what not to print you guys are journalists but he could be very hurt by what you guys publish, his career
+Chuck Lane: I can't tell you what to print or not to print.
+You guys are journalists.
+But he could be very hurt by what you guys publish.
+His career.

-Kambiz Foroohar: I understand, I do, I hope if I made the mistakes he made people would be generous with me but this concerns the very field we cover, we have to run it and when we do, we need a comment from you, so given everything that's happened, how strongly you're going to stand by the story?
+Kambiz Foroohar: Chuck, I understand.
+I do.
+I would hope if I made the mistakes he made people would be generous with me.
+But this concerns the very field we cover.
+We have to run it.
+And when we do, we're gonna need a comment from you, so, given everything that's happened, how strongly are you going to stand behind this story?

-Stephen Glass: I messed up, I made a huge error I don't know what to say, if you want me to resign I will.
+Stephen Glass: Keene was right, Michael.
+I messed up.
+I made a huge error.
+I don't know what to say.
+If you want me to resign, I will.

 Michael Kelly: I want you to tell me what happened.

-Stephen Glass: They don't have mini bottles at the Omni Shoreham Hotel.
-I guess I just saw all those little bottles and made an assumption, which I know we're never supposed to do.
+Stephen Glass: They don't have mini-bars at the Omni Shoreham Hotel.
+I guess I just saw all those little bottles and I made an assumption, which I know we're never supposed to do.
+I'm really sorry.
 Those guys were drinking out of a rented refrigerator.
+A mini-fridge.